-- We want that developers understand the difference between the changes that are needed to fix issues and the review that they have to do to make sure that the PR is clean -> it should be clear in the PR that vulnerabilities and security hotspots are not the same thing and do not require the same action.
+- We want that developers understand the difference between the changes that are needed to make the PR "qualitative" (ie. issues) and the review that they have to do to make sure that the PR is clean -> it should be clear in the PR that vulnerabilities and security hotspots are not the same thing and do not require the same action.

-As a developer, when my PR is analyzed and the diff contains Security Hotspots:
+As a developer, when my PR is analysed and the diff contains SH :

 - I get a notification that my QG successes or fails

-- I go to the ALM and check the details of my PR
+- I go to GH and check the summary or the Checks

 - I see if my PR contain Security Hotspots and how many they are

-- I understand that Security Hotspots are different from issues and that they require a different action: a review
+- I understand that SH are different from issues and that they require a different action: a review

 - I understand that I need to perform this review on SQ